Blog

 If you take one thing from this essay, let it be this: There are many more opportunities to feel better at your job than you are currently seeing.

 This is one (of many) areas in which life coaching can shine.
-Having a coach to talk through your specific situation in detail is worth it’s weight in cold (and in dollars and cents).
+Having a coach to talk through your specific situation in detail is worth its weight in gold (and in dollars and cents).
 If you’d like to work with me, you can find out more here.

 But whether we work together or not, I hope this list gives you some ideas for where to start, if you ever start feeling exhausted by your job.